 The same can be done with playlists on Spotify or book lists at Barnes and Noble.
 The more you get people sharing, the more other people will want to engage along too!

-What is UGC?
-Hopefully, now you know
+Hopefully, now you know exactly what UGC is!

 These are all of the different kinds of User Generated Content!